Sokollu Mehmed Pasha: War with the Habsburgs

+Sokollu Mehmed Pasha accompanied by his troops at the Siege of Szigetvár (1566).
+Nüzhet-i Esrâr (1568–1569).

 In late 1565 and early 1566, tensions between the Holy Roman Emperor Maximilian II and Sultan Suleiman grew.
 Maximilian wanted the cities previously taken by Telli Hasan Pasha restored to him.
 When negotiations failed, Maximilian declared war and Grand Vizier Sokollu Mehmed Pasha ordered his nephew, Sokollu Mustafa Bey of Bosnia, to advance against Maximilian.
 Sokollu Mustafa managed to capture the cities of Krupa and Dvor na Uni.
 The Sultan immediately declared war against the Holy Roman Empire, and Sokollu Mehmed began the preparations for the army's advance.
 The Grand Vizier went ahead, preparing for the arrival of the Sultan, who was leading the main part of the Ottoman forces.
 After 50 days, they arrived in Belgrade.

 Passing through Zemun, one part of the army crossed Varaždin and struck Egar before proceeding towards Vienna.
 Nikola Šubić Zrinski (Miklós Zrínyi) had defeated the sanjakbey Tirhal Mohammed, executing him and his son, and capturing 17,000 ducats.
 This incurred the Sultan's wrath, and he dispatched Sokollu Mehmed's forces to besiege Szigetvár, while Suleiman remained in Harsang.
 The commander of Budin, Arslan Pasha, lost the cities of Várpalota, Veszprém and Tata.
 The Sultan sent a platoon of fifteen troopers to bring him Arslan Pasha's head, but Arslan had already left his forces three days earlier and was on his way to the Sultan.
 The Sultan showed Sokollu Mehmed a letter in which Arslan had insulted him, and on 3 August, when Arslan reported to Mehmed's tent with 15 heavily armed horsemen, Sokollu Mehmed criticized Arslan for his conduct, accused him of treason and stripped him of his post, giving it instead to his nephew Sokollu Mustafa.